MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 ## Bill of Materials (BOM)

 - Populate Group A for all carts.
-It will be the only group of components you need if you have no SRAM on the board.
+It will be the only group of components you need if you have no SRAM or battery on the board.
-- Populate Group B to add SRAM and battery back-up, **and then** populate *either* Group C1 or C2 depending on the battery management IC you want to use.
+- Populate Group B to add battery back-up for save data retention.
+- Populate Group C1 or C2 depending on the battery management IC you want to use.
+Only required if Group B is populated.
+- Populate Group D to add RAM to the board (usually for save data retention).
+- Populate Group E **ONLY IF** you have **NOT** populated Group B, Group C1, and Group C2 components.
-- Populate Group D **only if** you are using 6264 SRAM from Group B - other SRAM types (62256 or 1008) **do not use** Group D components.
+- Populate Group F **ONLY IF** you are using 6264 SRAM from Group D - other SRAM types (62256 or 1008) **do not use** Group F components.

 ### Group A - All Carts